Semiconcave functions in Alexandrov's geometry: Controlled concavity

 \section{Controlled concavity}

-In this and the next sections we introduce a couple of techniques which use comparison of $m$-dimensional Alexandrov's space with a model space of the same dimension $\Lob_\kappa^m$ (i.e. simply connected Riemannian manifold with constant curvature $\kappa$).
-These techniques were introduced in \cite{perelman:morse} and \cite{perelman:DC}.
+In this and the next sections we introduce a couple of techniques which use comparison of $m$-dimensional Alexandrov's space with a model space of the same dimension $\Lob_\kappa^m$ (that is $m$-dimensional simply connected Riemannian manifold with constant curvature $\kappa$).
+These techniques were introduced by Perelman in \cite{perelman:morse} and \cite{perelman:DC}.

 We start with the local existence of a strictly concave function on an Alexandrov's space.

 \begin{thm}{\bf Theorem~\cite[3.6]{perelman:morse}.} Let $A\in\Alex$.

 For any point $p\in A$ there is a strictly concave function $f$ defined in an open neighborhood of $p$.